Introduction

 3. Environmental Influences

-To optimize your painting environment:
+To create the best painting environment:

 Understanding the Stages of Oil Paint Drying